-Growth rate thereafter (%) 5 Discount rate (%) 12
+Growth rate post budget period (%) 2.5 Discount rate (%) 12.0

-The growth rates are based on historic and forecast future growth in FIMS and the contractual returns based on current contracts.
+The growth rates are based on anticipated future growth in revenue from FIMS and the contractual returns based on current contracts.
 The directors have performed sensitivity analysis on this figure which shows that there is no indication of impairment even if a growth figure of Nil% is used.
 The discount rate used is based on the weighted average cost of capital of the Group at the accounting reference date.